A Nonprofit Organization Bringing Hope, Healing, and Connection to Those Impacted by Eating Disorders in Vail Valley.

 -

 BodyKind Vail’s Meal Support Program meets once a week to prepare and share a meal, followed by supportive time to help participants through the vulnerable moments after eating.
+The program also includes restaurant outing practice, giving participants a guided, real-world dining experience.
 This safe space fosters connection and confidence in recovery.

 -